A-Level English Literature

 How is it studied?

-AQA-B A-Level English Literature is taught within the two-year and five-term A-Level programmes.
+AQA-B A-Level English Literature is taught within the two-year A-Level programme.

 In their first year, students will explore the three genres of drama, prose, and poetry in the genres of either tragedy or comedy.
 They will gain a solid understanding of how texts can be connected and interpreted in multiple ways, and become confident independent readers.